 Ever heard about “the fear of failure”?
-You know, those little voices in our heads that too often holds us back?
+You know, those little voices in our heads that too often hold us back?
 Well, that fear often comes from self-doubt.
 It paralyzes us and doesn’t even let us attempt to do things, because “we already know we’ll fail“.

 A simple task can take hours and your inner critic keeps telling you that it’s not good enough.